 These dictionaries have real photographs that help put new Chinese words into context.
 My kids even like to look at the photos with me!

 On the go, dictionary apps are the Chinese learner’s best friend.
-Popular Chinese dictionary apps include:
+Popular Chinese dictionary apps are as follows:

 My favorite app is Pleco Chinese Dictionary, because the definition is accompanied by example phrases and sentences.
 Pleco is known for accurate translations, so I can trust the definition results.
 Another benefit is that stroke order animation can be viewed for many words!
 You can also bookmark words you’d like to review later and organize your bookmarks by category!